-CCL recommends using “learning journals” or “reflection journals” as tools for gaining insight into your leadership experiences.
-The process of writing and reflection builds self-awareness, encourages learning and opens the door to adaptability.
+We recommend using “learning journals” or “reflection journals” as tools for gaining insight into your leadership experiences.
+The process of writing and reflection builds self-awareness, encourages learning, and opens the door to adaptability.

 - The event or experience.
 Describe what occurred as objectively as possible.
 Don’t use judgmental language.
 Stick to the facts.
 What happened?
 Who was involved?
 When did it happen?
 Where did it happen?

 - Your reaction.
 Describe your reaction to the event as factually and objectively as possible.
 What did you want to do in response to the event?
 What did you actually do?
 What were your thoughts?
 What were your feelings?

 - The lessons.
 Think about the experience and your reaction to it.
 What did you learn from the event and from your reaction to it?
 Did the event suggest a development need you should address?
 Do you see a pattern in your reactions?
 Did you react differently than in the past during similar experiences and does that suggest you are making progress or backsliding on a valuable leadership competency?